theolind/pymysensors/README.md

 - Supports smartsleep with serial API v2.0.
 - Supports the MQTT client gateway with serial API v2.0.
-- Does not support OTA updates.
+- Supports OTA updates, for DualOptiboot bootloader.

 # Usage
 Currently the API is best used by implementing a callback handler